Frankston Bombers Football Netball Club

-The Frankston Bombers Football Netball Club, nicknamed the Bombers, is an Australian rules football and netball club based in the southeastern region of Victoria, Australia.
+The Frankston Bombers Football Netball Club is an Australian rules football and netball club based in the southeastern region of Victoria, Australia.
 The football squad competes in the Mornington Peninsula Nepean Football League (MPNFL).
 Frankston has been responsible for the development of Australian football on the Mornington Peninsula since 1887.

 History

 It is believed that J.C.
 "Jack" Sadleir was the founder of the club in 1887.
 The first reported match took place against Mornington.
 Frankston won the game by 4 goals to nil.
 Games were arranged between a group of teams across the Peninsula including Hastings and Mornington.
 Sadleir brought with him the black-with-red-sash guernsey.
 In the early years and right into the mid 1900s, Frankston was known as the “Red and Blacks.”

 Peninsula Football Association

 Frankston was one of five founding members of the Peninsula Football Association in 1908.
 In the inaugural season It lost the first Grand Final to Hastings.
 Frankston were Premiers in 1911, 1919, 1922, 1923, and 1931.